 Social workers often provide long-term case management services to veterans who are at high risk of being admitted to a hospital, those who have very complex medical problems, and those who need additional help and support.
 They are available when needed to provide and coordinate a variety of services you may need, including counseling or support services or just helping you figure out what you need and how to get it.

 Sometimes it can be hard for a veteran to speak up for himself or herself.
 And sometimes veterans are confused by such a big, bureaucratic agency like the VA.
 Social workers can advocate for you and go to bat for you when you have a hard time doing it by yourself.

 Social workers can help educate you and your family about your health care condition, what services and programs are available to you, how you can live a more healthy life, how you can deal with stress and loss, and how you can find support groups and other self-help programs in your community.

 Social workers also educate other staff in the medical center and in the community about VA programs and services and about how problems veterans may be having in their personal lives can impact their health.

-Clinical social workers provide individual therapy, group therapy, and family therapy to address emotional, behavioral and mental health needs.
+Clinical social workers provide individual therapy, group therapy, and family therapy to address emotional, behavioral and mental.

 Disclaimer: Links will take you outside of the Department of Veterans Affairs Website.
 VA does not endorse and is not responsible for the content of the linked websites.